Birds

 Barred owl

-This is Kejimkujik's most common owl and can frequently be heard calling in and around the Jeremy's Bay campground.
-These owls nest successfully in many woodland habitats throughout Kejimkujik.
+The barred owl is Kejimkujik's most common owl and can frequently be heard calling in and around the Jeremy's Bay Campground.
+These owls nest in many woodland habitats throughout Kejimkujik.

 Common loon

-The Common Loon can be heard calling at night on many of our lakes.
+The common loon can be heard calling at night on many of Kejimkujik’s lakes.
 The nesting success of loons has been monitored for many years by the Canadian Wildlife Service and staff.

 Volunteer opportunity